NtsikaTech/CyberShield/README.md

 **CyberShield – Password Strength & Entropy Analyzer** is a **portfolio demonstration project** created specifically for **technical recruiters and hiring managers**.
 It showcases how a **security-focused password analysis tool** can be architected, implemented, and presented using **modern web technologies** and cybersecurity best practices.

-This application is **not intended for production use** and **does not store or manage real user credentials**.
+This application is **not intended for production use** and **does not store real user passwords**.
-All password input is processed transiently for analysis only.
+All password input is handled securely and transiently for demonstration purposes only.

 The project demonstrates:

-- Secure authentication flows for protected analysis features
+- Secure authentication flows for protected features
 - Password strength evaluation using **entropy-based calculations**
-- Detection of weak, predictable, or high-risk password patterns
+- Detection of weak, predictable, or risky password patterns
-- Security-aware frontend–backend communication
+- Security-aware frontend–backend integration
-- Clear, explainable security logic suitable for review and audit
+- Clear, explainable security logic suitable for review and discussion

+---

+### Key Highlights

+- Modern **React architecture** using **TypeScript** and modular components
+- **Python FastAPI backend** with structured, security-aware endpoints
+- Password analysis based on **length, complexity, character diversity, and entropy**
+- Core security fundamentals such as **cryptographic hashing**, **JWT authentication**, and **secure input handling**

 ---